BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 **Note: An error will always be displayed if the views are not constrained.**
 ### Constraint Layout Attributes.
-- `android:id` - This is a unique ID signed to a specific layout.
 - `layout_constraintTop_toTopOf` , `layout_constraintTop_toBottomOf`,`layout_constraintBottom_toTopOf`,`layout_constraintBottom_toBottomOf` - Allign the bottom or top of a desired view to the top or bottom of another view.
 - `layout_constraintLeft_toTopOf` ,`layout_constraintLeft_toBottomOf` ,`layout_constraintLeft_toLeftOf` ,`layout_constraintLeft_toRightOf`,`layout_constraintRight_toTopOf` ,`layout_constraintRight_toBottomOf` ,`layout_constraintRight_toLeftOf`,`layout_constraintRight_toRightOf`  - Align the right or left of a desired view to the right or left of another view.
 - `layout_constraintVertical_bias`, `layout_constraintHorizontal_bias` - Used to position a view either vertically or horizontally at a particular point.